arbasil05/arbasil05/README.md

 - 👋 Hi, I’m @arbasil05
-- 👀 I’m interested in MAchine learning and computer visions
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently HTML,CSS,Javascript and django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any web dev projects as an intern
-- 📫 How to reach me ...
+- 📫 You can reach on LinkedIn

 <!---
 arbasil05/arbasil05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.